Ada-Developers-Academy/core-unit-2/api-3-database-models-read/read-all-books.md

 ## Goals

-Our goal for this lesson is to:
+Our goal for this lesson are to:
 - Practice defining routes that read model records
 - Access a database record from the back-end layer